biomonit/www/README.md

 - Radiation sensor (Geiger counter) at the bottom
 - Three buttons (Btn1, Btn2, Btn3) distributed on the left side of the dial

-The small central LCD still displays the time (12:34) and a simple message ("Hello, User!").

-This design emphasizes the multi-functional aspect of the watch, giving more space and prominence to the various sensors and interactive elements.
-The wider dial could allow for more precise touch interactions or potentially incorporate additional sensors or controls in future iterations.